-Using the pump lever, slowly turn the lowering screw on the jack approximately one revolution and carefully lower the vehicle.

-- Place the jack to one side. - Pull the rod with the smallest diameter off the pump lever. - The shortened pump lever serves as a lug wrench extension. - Starting with the middle rod, slide the lug wrench extension as far as it will go onto the lug wrench.
+- Using the pump lever, slowly turn the drain screw on the jack approximately one revolution and carefully lower the vehicle. - Place the jack to one side. - Pull the rod with the smallest diameter off the pump lever.
+The shortened pump lever serves as a lug wrench extension.
+Starting with the middle rod, slide the lug wrench extension as far as it will go onto the wrench extension as far as it will go onto the lug wrench.

-Tighten the wheel bolts or nuts evenly in the sequence indicated (1) to 3).
+Tighten the wheel bolts or nuts evenly in the sequence indicated (1 to 6).